-Does your document proclaim experienced or does it squeak old?
+Does your professional resume proclaim "experienced" or does it squeak "old?"
 Does it represent the capable you that you want recruiters to see?
-Your resume may be saying things about you behind your back… things that may cause employers to perceive you as obsolete.
-You may be keeping up with the latest technologies, but if you are committing one or more of these resume faux pas, recruiters may incorrectly assume that your skill set is archaic, that your thinking is rigid or that you may not fit the modern workplace.
+Your resume may be saying things about you behind your back … things that may cause employers to perceive you as obsolete.
+You may be keeping up with the latest technologies, but if you are committing one or more of these resume faux pas, recruiters may incorrectly assume that your skill set is archaic, that your thinking is rigid, or that you may not fit the modern workplace.

-As we progress through our careers, we tend to hang on to the status quo, but in a world of fierce competition, it’s essential to make adjustments via a resume update.
+As we progress through our careers, we tend to hang on to the status quo.
+However, when we're facing a world of fierce competition in the job market, it’s essential to modernize our resume to combat age discrimination.
 Unless you are OK with being passed over by younger, less experienced candidates, you’ve got to look at your first line of defense: your resume.

 It’s empowering to know that what you convey on your resume can be adjusted to reflect a more up-to-date sensibility.
 A few subtle resume updates can go far in undoing a hiring manager’s preconceived notions of antiquated skills, fixed thinking or inability to change.
 The 10 areas below are a good place to start with updating your resume:

 The sheer number of applicants per position makes it unlikely that any recruiter will be able to spend more than six to 10 seconds on any given resume – a time frame which has continuously shrunk over the years.
 Though you know you should have a one-page resume, it’s often hard to determine what to leave in, and what to take out, particularly when you have years of relevant experience behind you.
 This is where a professional resume writer can help you fine-tune your document.